 Error Handling

-The migration process should behave as a transaction.
+The migration process should be transactional.
 Either it worked and the result is the VM running on the remote Cloud site or the VM is kept running in the initial site.
 This subsection identifies the possible foreseen errors and a proposal for handling them.

 Unauthorized: This error occurs when the user that requests the migration of a VM (or the site in charge to manage the migration) is not authorized to perform such operation involving a remote site.
 The migration procedure is aborted and the VM is not powered off.
-This has to be checked at the beginning of the migration process.
+Authorization rights have to be checked at the beginning of the migration process.

 Unable to Meet Requirements: This error arises when a request involves a VM whose requirements cannot be fulfilled by the destination site.
 For example, a 64-bit guest cannot be migrated to a Cloud site where only 32-bit hosts exist.
 The migration procedure is aborted and the VM is not powered off.
 This has to be checked at the beginning of the migration process to ensure that the destination site will support the features requested by the VM.

 Insufficient Resources at Destination Site: This error arises whenever a migration of a VM with certain resources allocated (basically in terms of amount of memory and number of vCPUs) is requested and the destination site does not support an instance type with that amount of resources.
-In other cases, the VM will remain in the “pending” state waiting for resources to be available.
+In other cases, the VM will remain in the “pending” state waiting for resources to become available.

-Data Transfer Error: This is triggered when an error in the data transfer occurs, maybe because of a transient network outage.
+Data Transfer Error: This is triggered when an error in the data transfer occurs, possibly because of a transient network outage.
 After retrying the operation several times, including resuming the data transfer from the point where it was left when the error occurred to avoid wasting time, the operation would fail.

-Unable to Resume Virtual Machine: This error arises whenever the VM cannot be resumed at the destination site.
-Maybe because the process of image conversion to a valid format for the destination hypervisor failed.
+Unable to Resume Virtual Machine: This error arises whenever the VM cannot be resumed at the destination site, possibly because the process of image conversion to a valid format for the destination hypervisor failed.

 Verification of VM failed: This error arises when the migrated VM at the destination site has been started but the verification process fails.